Guided Small Group (2-4 travellers) Two Days, overnight at the heritage Carrington Hotel, Katoomba

-Blue Mountains World Heritage Area – Geotourism and Geohistory of the Blue Mountains and Jenolan Caves
+Blue Mountains World Heritage Area – Geoheritage and Cultural Heritage of the Blue Mountains

-Led by a specialist geologist and tour guides at Jenolan Caves, experiencing the World Heritage Exhibition Centre in the Mt Tomah Botanic Gardens, the Blue Mountains Cultural Centre, and various geosites including the iconic Triassic sandstone landscapes at Govetts Leap and Echo Point as well as the sandstone escarpment and underlying Permian coal measure exposures in Jamison Valley, accessed by the steepest passenger railway in the world.
-Staying overnight in heritage accommodation, the experience of the world famous Jenolan Caves includes guided tours and encounters with wildlife including the quite unique opportunity to see the duck-billed platypus, endemic to Australia.
+Led by a geologist specialising in geotourism, experiencing the World Heritage Exhibition Centre in the Mt Tomah Botanic Gardens, the Blue Mountains Cultural Centre, and various geosites including the iconic Triassic sandstone landscapes at Govetts Leap and Echo Point as well as the sandstone escarpment and underlying Permian coal measure exposures in Jamison Valley, accessed by the steepest passenger railway in the world.
+Staying overnight in heritage, world famous hotel accommodation at Katoomba.